 While common, finger sprains are also highly treatable with non-surgical measures.
 Treatment may include:

-• Applying ice to reduce swelling and pain
+• Applying ice to reduce swollen finger symptoms and pain

 • Keeping your finger elevated, especially at night, to reduce swelling